 - Select the files you wish to recover.
 Choose a storage location for the files.
 Do not use their original location as this may cause the files to be overwritten during the recovery process.

 - Click the “Recover” button again to begin the data recovery process.
 Disk Drill will recover all of the selected files to the location that you have selected.

 The powerful and advanced scanning algorithms employed by Disk Drill interrogate your disk sector by sector to find any files that can be salvaged.
 It can reconstruct files that were deleted long ago, even files that were removed from the Trash Bin.

 How to Recover Deleted Notes on a MacBook or Mac Using iCloud

 Making use of iCloud to sync your various Apple devices may enable you to recover notes that are disappearing from your machine due to a problem with an upgrade or any other unforeseen event.

-Follow these steps to Recover Deleted Notes using iCloud:
+Steps to Recover Deleted Notes using iCloud

 - Go to System Preferences > iCloud and uncheck the box next to Notes.
 This will prevent your computer from syncing with iCloud and potentially deleting the files you want to recover.